bbauska/W3Cx-5of5/README.md

   alt=" ." />
 </p>

-References and objects.
+<p>References and objects.</p>

-When you define a variable, this is what happens: if its value is a primitive value, a number, a string or a boolean for example, the variable contains this value directly.
+<p>When you define a variable, this is what happens: if its value is a
+primitive value, a number, a string or a boolean for example, the variable contains this value directly.
 On the opposite, if its value is an object with braces or created with the "new" keyword we saw during